 Field Description Name Rule name.
 You cannot change the name of default rules that are provided with Extreme Campus Controller.
 Rule Enabled Indicates if the rule is enabled.
-You cannot disable default rules that are provided with Extreme Campus Controller.
-Conditions Note: If you select Any, then the criteria is ignored during the rule match process.
-If you select the Invert check box, it is considered a rule match if the end-system does not match the selected value.
-User-Group The user group that you configured.
+You cannot disable default rule: that are provided with Extreme Campus Controller.
+Conditions s ignored during the rule match process.
+It is considered a rule match if the end-system does not match User-Group The user group that you configured.
 Users in this group are affected by the rule.
 User groups limit a user's access based on the LDAP, RADIUS, or Username group to which they are assigned.
+End-System Group The end-system group that you configured that is affected by the rule.
+End-systems that do not match any of the listed rules are assigned the Default Catchall rule.
+Device Type Group The device type group that you configured that is affected by the rule.
+Location Group The location group that you configured that is affected by the rule.
+Policy Associate a policy role with the Access Control Rule.
+The access control action is defined in the policy rule.
+Select from the drop-down list.
+For more information, see Preconfigured Policy Roles on page 97.
+Portal Associate a captive portal with a rule.

-Table 82: Access Control Rule Settings
+Table 86: Access Control Rule Settings